jmduarte/ShowerDeconstruction/README.md

-# Shower Deconstruction algorithm and interface to CMSSW.
+# Shower Deconstruction
+(Algorithm and interface to CMSSW)
 ---

 * **SDAlgorithm:** SD code.
 Modified to compile as CMSSW library.